 7. APS Payroll

-APS Payroll offers intuitive tools to make payroll and human resource management much easier.
+APS Payroll offers intuitive tools to simplify payroll and human resource management.

 The cloud-based HR software is designed to simplify workforce management tasks, process payroll in hours rather than days, automate workflows to be more strategic, and elevate the entire employee lifecycle all in one place.